shubozhang/java-8-features/README.md

 ```
 Note: methods from Object class don't count.

-* @FunctionalInterface annotation is optional.
+* @Functional Interface annotation is optional.
 Compile can tell that whether the interface is functional or not.

 * Can a lambda be put in a variable?
 Yes.
-The consequences are a lambda can be taken as a method parameter, and can be returned by a method.
+The consequences are a lambda can be taken as a method parameter,
+  and can be returned by a method.
 * Is a lambda expression an object?
 No. A lambda expression is created without using new key word.
   Exact answer: a lambda is an object without an identity.
 A lambda expression should not be used as a regular object.

-####2.
+#### 1.2.
 Functional interfaces toolbox
 ```java
 new package: java.util.function // with a rich set of functional interfaces